gjuniorj/FindXMLFilesWithTypeAttributes/README.md

-# FindXMLFilesWithTypeAttributes
+# FindInFile
-Project for finding XML files containing field tags with type attributes.
+Project to list the XML files containing type attributes.